From Main Character to Morning Mist — Modern Paraphrase | nocap.bible

 "So now I am like a lion to them.
 Like a leopard lurking beside the road.
 I will fall on them like a bear whose cubs have been stolen — I will tear open their chest and devour them.
 Like a wild beast ripping them apart."

 Let that sit for a second.
 God isn't describing what an enemy will do.
 He's describing what He will do.
 A lion.
 A leopard.
-A mother bear who's lost her cubs — the most dangerous animal in the wild.
+A mother bear who's lost her cubs — an incredibly dangerous animal in the wild.
 This is what it looks like when the God of the universe stops being patient with people who've been spitting in His face for generations.

 Where's Your King Now? 👑